Amblyopia “Lazy Eye”

 - Squint (Strabismus, aka eye turn): This is the most frequent cause and occurs when the eyes are not parallel/aligned correctly when focusing on an object.
 The eyes look in a different direction and the child either sees two objects or a blurry image.
 To avoid confusion, the brain will suppress (ignore) the image from the affected eye causing it become lazy (amblyopic).
 Sometimes the eye turn is not obvious and can only be diagnosed by special tests with an ophthalmologist.

 - Refractive error in one eye (causing poor vision in one eye): The eyes may look aligned (straight) but if the vision in one eye is much stronger than the other, the child will use the good eye and suppress (ignore) the image from the weaker eye.
 A refractive error such as long or shortsightedness is present in the weaker eye, causing the blurry image.

 Often there are no symptoms as amblyopia often only affects one eye so with both eyes open the child is unaware of any problems.
 However, there are some characteristic actions that may indicate that a child has a vision problem.
 These include:

 - An eye turn (may be present constantly or just sometimes-e.g. when child is tired).
 This needs immediate attention- a child will not outgrow an eye turn.

 - Closes or covers one eye when looking at an object

 - Poor coordination: e.g. trips over small objects

-There are 3 main methods of treating amblyopia.
-The most widely used is “patching”, or covering the good eye to force the child to use the amblyopic “lazy” eye.
+The most widely used treatment is “patching”, or covering the good eye to force the child to use the amblyopic “lazy” eye.
 Patching alone is often successful with children.
 In some instances, glasses are prescribed to correct refractive errors.
 In others, muscle surgery may be necessary to correct the misaligned eyes.